The Android Platform Security Model (2023): Android background and scope

 \paragraph{Network communication is untrusted.} The standard assumption of network communication under complete control of an adversary certainly also holds for Android devices.
-This includes the first hop of network communication (e.g.\ captive WiFi portals breaking TLS connections and malicious fake access points) as well as other points of control (e.g.\ mobile network operators or national firewalls), summarized in the usual Dolev-Yao model~\cite{art-dolev-yao} (or more rigorously formalized as indistinguishable under chosen plaintext attacks, respectively chosen ciphertext attacks (IND-CPA/IND-CCA) for formal cryptographic protocol verification~\cite{bellare1998relations}) with additional relay threats for short-range radios (e.g.\ NFC or BLE wormhole attacks~\cite{Roland2013NFC}).
-For practical purposes, we mainly consider two \emph{network-level (N)} threats: \begin{description} \item[T.N1] Passive eavesdropping and traffic analysis, including tracking devices within or across networks, e.g.\ based on MAC address or other device network identifiers. \item[T.N2] Active manipulation of network traffic, e.g.\ on-path attacks (OPA, also called MITM) on TLS connections or relaying. \end{description} These two threats are different from [T.P1] (proximal radio attacks) in terms of scalability of attacks.
-Controlling a single choke point in a major network can be used to attack a large number of devices, while proximal (last hop) radio attacks require physical proximity to target devices.
+This includes the first hop of network communication (e.g.\ captive WiFi portals breaking TLS connections and malicious fake access points) as well as other points of control (e.g.\ mobile network operators or national firewalls), summarized in the usual Dolev-Yao model~\cite{art-dolev-yao} with additional relay threats for short-range radios (e.g.\ NFC or BLE wormhole attacks~\cite{Roland2013NFC}).
+For practical purposes, we mainly consider three \emph{network-level (N)} threats: \begin{description} \item[T.N1] Passive eavesdropping and traffic analysis, including tracking devices within or across networks, e.g.\ based on MAC address or other device network identifiers. \item[T.N2] Active manipulation of network traffic, e.g.\ machine-in-the-middle (MITM) or on-path attacks (OPA) on TLS connections or relaying. \item[T.N3] Adversarial \emph{cellular} network provider, e.g.\ rogue cellular operator~\cite{intercept_iran_carriers} or rogue/false cellular base station~\cite{practicalattacksLTE,EFF_gotta_catch_em_all}.
+The peculiarities of cellular protocols expose devices to threats that are unique to these types of networks and not addressed by mitigations to [T.N1] and [T.N2]~\cite{androidblogpost-cellular-security}. \end{description} These threats are different from [T.P1] (proximal radio attacks) in terms of scalability of attacks.
+Controlling a single choke point in a major network can be used to attack a large number of devices, while proximal (i.e., last hop) radio attacks require physical proximity to target devices.